tc39/notes/es7/2016-03/march-31.md

 JHD: then you lose a lot of value of the proposals.

-WH: in this example, statics woudl get executed only once or more than once?
+WH: in this example, statics would get executed only once or more than once?

 DH: only once

-DH: if don't allow for the idea that there can be multipel rounds of execution within a class, we will stall out class development.
+DH: if don't allow for the idea that there can be multiple rounds of execution within a class, we will stall out class development.

 JS: I need to know what concerns need to be addressed to make progress.